nghin/vacsf.org.dev/_posts/meditations/2016-04-17-Serving-God.md

 >  <sup>1</sup>"For the kingdom of heaven is like a landowner who went out early in the morning to hire workers for his vineyard.  <sup>2</sup>And after agreeing with the workers for the standard wage, he sent them into his vineyard.  <sup>3</sup>When it was about nine o'clock in the morning, he went out again and saw others standing around in the marketplace without work.  <sup>4</sup>He said to them, 'You go into the vineyard too, and I will give you whatever is right.'  <sup>5</sup>So they went.
 When he went out again about noon and three o'clock that afternoon, he did the same thing.  <sup>6</sup>And about five o'clock that afternoon he went out and found others standing around, and said to them, 'Why are you standing here all day without work?'  <sup>7</sup>They said to him, 'Because no one hired us.'
 He said to them, 'You go and work in the vineyard too.'  <sup>8</sup>When it was evening the owner of the vineyard said to his manager, 'Call the workers and give the pay starting with the last hired until the first.'  <sup>9</sup>When those hired about five o'clock came, each received a full day's pay.  <sup>10</sup>And when those hired first came, they thought they would receive more.
 But each one also received the standard wage.  <sup>11</sup>When they received it, they began to complain against the landowner,  <sup>12</sup>saying, 'These last fellows worked one hour, and you have made them equal to us who bore the hardship and burning heat of the day.'  <sup>13</sup>And the landowner replied to one of them, 'Friend, I am not treating you unfairly.
 Didn't you agree with me to work for the standard wage?  <sup>14</sup>Take what is yours and go.
 I want to give to this last man the same as I gave to you.  <sup>15</sup>Am I not permitted to do what I want with what belongs to me?
 Or are you envious because I am generous?'  <sup>16</sup>So the last will be first, and the first last."
 (Matthew 20:1-16)

 Since it is the same Jesus who told this parable as the one who told the story in Luke 17, we must think of these works as the same type: work a slave performed for his master.
 The way the vineyard owner pays the workers shows a consistency in this master/slave relationship.
 Equal pays mean neither rewards or praises toward the slaves.
-Any payment is a favor to the ones who serve.
-Besides it's a payment, not a reward.

-However there is another twist to the parable of the vineyard workers.
-It appears this parable goes further to say that the length of service is irrelevant, because anyone can come at any time of day. and all will get paid the same amount.
-What about someone who comes in early in the morning but performed only as much as the one who came in at the end of the day?
-Based on the flow of this story he'd get paid the same.
-The implication of this story, and even the one preceding it, is God's grace is the determining factor.
-The condition for getting paid is: just get inside the vineyard, work is irrelevant, because the amount of work will be assigned by the vineyard owner at his own accord.
+It's probably not even a salary, because if it were, it would have been proportional to the amount of work performed.
+Then what is this payment for if it is none of these: reward, or salary?
+It's probably for what they need for food, clothing, etc.

-If we are to combine both these stories into one, the meaning of serving God might be like this: there is no voluntary or optional service&mdash;because of the slave/master relationship, but there is one assigned to each according to the will of the Lord, and since it's is not voluntary, there is no reward, or praise.
+If we are to combine both these stories into one, the meaning of serving God might be like this: there is no voluntary or optional service&mdash;because of the slave/master relationship, but there is one assigned to each according to the will of the Lord, and since it's is not voluntary, there is no reward, or praise, or even a salary.

 A little clarification is needed here.
 Though we now relate to God through Christ as sons and daughters, the meaning of service remains the same if grace is the foundation of all areas of the Christian life.
 In order for the work or service to be grace based, it can neither be voluntary nor optional, but it is something God has already prepared for each person according to the riches of His grace.
 This puts all who might be in the service of the King, or even those who might not appears to be in any kind of service, to be on an equal footing.
 God will assign each one according to his great wisdom.
 This also make irrelevant the exhortation to serve God, because if God pre-ordain, and "impose" the work on his slave&mdash;a figure of speech, what need is there for exhortation?
+Can you not do the work that God has pre-ordained for you?
+Could Moses, Jonah, or Paul resist the work that God had planned for them?

 Might we then venture to say that voluntary, self-initiated work is not accepted at all in the kingdom of God?
 The answer to this question is key to understanding service, or ministries, or anything done in the name of Christ.